Rhoban/onshape-to-robot/docs/source/exporter_mujoco.rst

 Wildcard patterns (``*``, ``?``, ``[seq]``) are supported for matching part names.
 When multiple patterns match, properties are merged in order with later matches overriding earlier ones.

+**Multiple Colliders:** The ``collision`` property can be an array to define multiple collision geometries for a single part.
+This is useful for approximating complex mesh shapes with multiple primitives for better physics performance.

 All properties are added as XML attributes to the ``<geom ...>`` tag. **Properties specified in the config take priority and will override default values**, including the geometry type.

 Common MuJoCo geom attributes include: